 If you’re feeling lonely or reminiscing over old times, don’t let it drive you to the extent that you text your ex.
 It’s time that you move on.
 You have no reason to waste your time and energy on something of the past.

 10. Think of the Past You, the Future You, And Respect Them

 Before you text your ex, think about the past you.
 Think of the difficult times you went through before the downfall of your relationship.
 It’s rarely fair or healthy to try and reconnect with your ex after all that.
 Chances are, you won’t just be disrespecting your past self; but also your future self.

 Now’s the time to create a future for yourself.
-Invest in the things that make you a better person.
+Invest in the things that make you a better person (purpose, values, self-care, lifestyle, etc).
 By texting your ex, you’ll only re-open your wounds of the past and perhaps jeopardize your future as well.